Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 **2 TX Validation Req** Upon reception of the previous message the node associates a precomputed garbled circuit program on the wallet owner mobile app and compute a cryptographic mask including transaction parameters to oversee displaying of each pixel on the user's device's screen.
 Then this mask is sent to the mobile app with the asymmetric key to decrypt the chosen garbled circuit own by the wallet owner.

-**3 TX Validation Resp** When the client's device receives masks and symmetric key, the device evaluates the circuit to display the keypad and the authentication message with one-time code for validation.
+**3 TX Validation Resp** When the client's device receives masks and symmetric key, the device evaluates the circuit to display the keypad and the transaction message with one-time code for validation.
 Once the transaction screen appears on device, the user will type the one-time code displayed on the random keypad.
 The response, randomized position is then signed and sent to the nodes for validation.
-Wallet owner fingerprint and or facial recognition is used to authenticate user presence and enable the signature of the message with the user device/mobile private key stored in the hardware enclave.
+Wallet owner fingerprint and/or facial recognition is used to authenticate user presence and enable the signature of the message with the user device/mobile private key stored in the hardware enclave.

-**4 The node receive previous message** and uses its associated public key to verify that the randomized position taped by the wallet owner come from his devices and that the user was present at that time.
-Thanks for the associated fingerprint user authentication managed with mobile hardware enclave.
-This process ensures that even if a legit garbled circuit is stolen, it cannot be used by another device through a man in the middle attack to validate the transaction.
+**4 The node receive previous message** and uses mobile public key to verify that the randomized position taped by the wallet owner come from his devices and that the user was present at that time.This process ensures that even if a legit garbled circuit is stolen during the transaction session, it cannot be used by another device through a man in the middle attack to validate the transaction.
+The node then check if the one time code is valid to trigger the signer.

 **We use extrinsec unsigned transaction with signed extension to enable the verification of the message with mobile public key**

+> the signature of a real cryptocurrency transaction is not part of the demo, neither malware dectection scheme